Anjo2807/OrcaSlicer-bambulab/README.md

-# THIS IS AN ARCHIVE OF THE (https://github.com/FULU-Foundation/OrcaSlicer-bambulab)[FULU FOUNDATION REPO], THIS EXISTS FOR ARCHIVAL PURPOSES
+# THIS IS AN ARCHIVE OF https://github.com/FULU-Foundation/OrcaSlicer-bambulab, THIS EXISTS FOR ARCHIVAL PURPOSES

 <div align="center">